Walter Eytan: Diplomatic career

-During Isser Be'eri's trial for the wrongful execution of Meir Tobianski he supported a member of the Foreign Ministry research department who leaked a secret document to the defence lawyers that implied Tobianski had passed information to the British.
+During Isser Be'eri's trial for the wrongful execution of Meir Tobianski, he supported a member of the Foreign Ministry research department who leaked a secret document to the defence lawyers that implied Tobianski had passed information to the British.

 In December 1949 he asked the Israeli Army to stop mass deportations of Palestinians since large groups resulted in complaints being raised with the Mixed Armistice Commission.
 In particular the Foreign Ministry blocked an IDF plan to create a 5–10 km Arab-free zone along the Lebanon border.
 He suggested that they "expel them in small groups or individually."
 Despite this, on 31 May 1950, 120 prisoners from an IDF detention camp near Rehovot were forced into the Jordanian desert, south of the Dead Sea.
 Due to the subsequent international criticism Eytan had to assure the US ambassador that those responsible would be punished.

 In 1951 he was a member of a four-man committee, including Yigal Yadin, Reuven Shiloah and Moshe Sharett, set up to consider special operations outside the borders of Israel.
 Up till then these had come under the responsibility of the Foreign Ministry's Political department.
 On 1 September 1951 a new department was created reporting directly to the Prime Minister – the Central Institute for Intelligence and Special Missions, known as Mossad.
-The long term decline of the Foreign Ministry's Research department and its inability to make its own intelligence assessments was one of the major findings of the 1974 Commission of inquiry into failings leading up to the 1973 war.
+The long-term decline of the Foreign Ministry's Research department and its inability to make its own intelligence assessments was one of the major findings of the 1974 Commission of inquiry into failings leading up to the 1973 war.

 In February 1953 Eytan criticised the effectiveness of IDF retaliation raids.

-By 1958 the Foreign Service consisted of 682 official, 427 of whom were local to whichever state; there were 12 ambassadors, 15 ministers, 1 diplomatic representative, 3 charge d'affairs and 37 consul-generals and consuls.
+By 1958 the Foreign Service consisted of 682 officials, 427 of whom were local to whichever state; there were 12 ambassadors, 15 ministers, 1 diplomatic representative, 3 charge d'affairs and 37 consuls-general and consuls.
 In addition the Foreign Ministry in Jerusalem had 338 staff.
 Its 1957–1958 budget was 10,650,000 Shekels, just over £2,000,000.

 In September 1965 he arranged a secret meeting in Paris between Foreign Minister Golda Meir and King Hussein of Jordan.
 This was the king's first high level meeting with an Israeli.

-24 May 1967 Eytan arranged at very short notice a meeting in Paris between Foreign Minister Abba Eban and President General Charles de Gaulle to explain Israel's views on the growing crisis with Egypt.
-De Gaulle opened the meeting with the advice : "Ne faites pas la guerre."
+On 24 May 1967, Eytan arranged at very short notice a meeting in Paris between Foreign Minister Abba Eban and President General Charles de Gaulle to explain Israel's views on the growing crisis with Egypt.
+De Gaulle opened the meeting with the advice: "Ne faites pas la guerre."
 The meeting ended with him insisting that Israel should not fire the first shot in any conflict.
 On 4 June the French imposed an embargo on all arms deliveries to Israel.